RobertoRoos/sawIntuitiveResearchKitWiki/Software-Architecture.md

 The dVRK hardware and software stack is composed of:
 * Firmware on FPGA/QLA interfacing IO with FireWire
 * Lightweight C library on PC side to interface to FPGA via FireWire
-* C++ components using the cisst/SAW libraries to implement IOs, controllers (PID, tele-operation), console, GUI, bridges to ROS, ...
+* C++ components using the _cisst_/_SAW_ libraries to implement IOs, controllers (PID, tele-operation), console, GUI, bridges to ROS, ...
 * ROS wrapper around dVRK topics

 # 2. Low level

 ## 2.1.
 FPGA/QLA boards
-The embedded firmware performs:
+Embedded firmware:
-  * Collect data from digital inputs data (limit/home switches)
+  * Collects data from digital inputs data (limit/home switches)
-  * Control digital outputs (ON/OFF/PWM)
+  * Controls digital outputs (ON/OFF/PWM)
-  * Compute encoder positions and velocities, including detecting overflow and preload
+  * Computes encoder positions and velocities, including detecting overflow and preload
-  * Perform basic safety checks on motor current (consistency between requested and measured)
+  * Performs basic safety checks on motor current (consistency between requested and measured)
-  * Implement subset of FireWire protocol to communicate with a computer
+  * Implements subset of FireWire protocol to communicate with a computer
-  * Maintain a watchdog to make sure the PC is still connected and communicating with the controller
+  * Maintains a watchdog to make sure the PC is still connected and communicating with the controller
   * See:
     * http://jhu-cisst.github.io/mechatronics
     * https://github.com/jhu-cisst/mechatronics-firmware